NewRails/resto-hugo/README.md

 ## Reporting Issues

-We use GitHub Issues as the official bug tracker for the restaurant Template.
+We use Gitlab Issues as the official bug tracker for the restaurant Template.
 Please Search [existing issues](https://gitlab.com/kskarthik/resto-hugo/issues).
 It’s possible someone has already reported the same problem.
 If your problem or idea is not addressed yet, [open a new issue](https://gitlab.com/kskarthik/resto-hugo/issues)

 ## Licensing